 Australia’s Century of Surf marks the centenary of the great Hawaiian Olympic swimmer and surfer Duke Kahanamoku’s visit to Australia in 1914.
 Duke was not the first to ride a surfboard in Australia, but his surfing exhibitions in the Summer of 1914-15 set in motion a great wave of oceanic obsession that continues to this day.
 Surfing has morphed from exotic curio to regimented training for lifesavers, from counterculture revolution to respectable mainstream sport.
-Along the way, it’s shaped our costal migrations, spawned vast business empires and design innovations, produced sports tars and spectacular casualties, and helped the beach overtake the bush as our national, natural habitat of choice Australia’s Century of Surf all these threads into a compelling story of how the simple act of wave riding came to shape a nation.
+Along the way, it’s shaped our coastal migrations, spawned vast business empires and design innovations, produced sport stars and spectacular casualties, and helped the beach overtake the bush as our national, natural habitat of choice.
+Australia’s Century of Surf weaves all these threads into a compelling story of how the simple act of wave riding came to shape a nation.
 And how that nation, in turn, came to shape the surfing world.

 “Tim Baker’s Australia’s Century of Surf is as much about story-telling as it is about documenting our rich history and there are some ripping yarns in this hardcover.
 Every page is warm with character and spilling over with unique personality.
 There’s no punches pulled either, it covers the drugs and the forgotten icons and challenges the history of surfing as it has been documented and taken for fact.
 Not something to sit around and look pretty, or to be stored for reference (although it can sufficiently serve those purposes too) this is a killer read for any Australian surfer.”
 Surfing World Magazine

 “It’s unlikely any book will ever be able to tell the full history of surfing in Australia but this one goes further than any of its predecessors.”
 John Morcombe, The Manly Daily